A Wisconsin Senate Democrat leader has asked for a meeting with the governor of Wisconsin on the Illinois border for crying out loud.

 You don't have to worry about it ever again.

-But it's not going to be under your control, though.
+It's not going to be under your control, though.

-They're already offering smart meters in certain parts of the country with uh certain financial incentives, like we'll reduce your electric bill X number of dollars per month per year in exchange for putting this thing in and so forth.
+They're already offering smart meters in certain parts of the country with certain financial incentives, like we'll reduce your electric bill X number of dollars per month per year in exchange for putting this thing in and so forth.

 What you're doing is signing up for losing total control over your use of electricity and other forms of power within your own domicile.